Mithlesh04/IDeepeners/README.md

 # html-js
-  This is the same project create using pure html,javascript and jquery
+  This is the same project built using pure html, JavaScript and jQuery